Excerpted from the Italy Career Guide

 http://www.cegos-search.it (Italian, English)

-This is an international recruitment firm with almost 50 years of experience specialized in the sales/marketing, IT, finance, human resources, legal, and research and development sectors.
+This is an international recruitment firm with almost 50 years of experience.
+It specializes in the sales and marketing, IT, research and development, finance, human resources and legal sectors.
 Online vacancies can be browsed by specialty.
-The website also offers a service called ‘under 30’ dedicated to graduates and young professionals entering the job market for the first time.
+The website also offers a service called ‘under 30,’ which is dedicated to graduates and young professionals entering the job market for the first time.

 Tel: +39 02 806721